EGI-Federation/fedcloud-documentation/source/auth.rst

 .. warning::

-   OpenID Connect is the preferred federated identity tehcnoloy on EGI Cloud.
+   OpenID Connect is the preferred federated identity technology on EGI Cloud.
    Use of X.509 certificates should be limited to legacy applications.

 `VOMS <https://italiangrid.github.io/voms/index.html>`_ uses X.509 proxies